 Purified to receive him pure, or rather

 To do him honour as their King.
-All come,

 And he himself among them was baptized—